-This document describes the result of Task 2.3, 2.4, and 2.5, during the second year of the MEDINA project.
-It reports on the internal design and, as well as on the current implementation state of the tools involved in the "Cloud Security Certification Language".
+This document describes the result of Tasks 2.3, 2.4, and 2.5, obtained during the last six months of WP2 (from November 2022 to April 2023, included).
+It reports on the internal design and on the final implementation state of the tools involved in the "Cloud Security Certification Language".
 The main aim is to translate the EUCS draft candidate cloud certification scheme [2] from Natural Language to a machine-readable language.
 The EUCS requirements, together with the associated metrics, can be seen as policies, i.e., rules that a Cloud Service Provider may/must fulfil in order to obtain the certification.
-The expression of these rules in the MEDINA DSL will allow the MEDINA assessment tools (presented in deliverable D3.5 [4]) to automatically process them.
+The expression of these rules in the MEDINA DSL will allow the MEDINA Evidence Management Tools (presented in deliverables D3.3 [5] and D3.6 [6]) to process them automatically.
+More detailed information on the "Cloud Security Certification Language" can be found in APPENDIX A: The Cloud Certification Language, Architecture, Sequence Diagram and Coverage of Requirements.

-This is the second deliverable on this topic, being the previous one the deliverable D2.3 [3].
-The next deliverable will be D2.5 "Specification of the Cloud Security Certification Language Final" (M30).
-The original structure of deliverable D2.3 has been thoroughly revised and modified.
-This was necessary because the state of implementation at M12 was limited, so deliverable D2.3 contained mainly theoretical guidance on how tasks would be implemented.
-Nevertheless, the content of the current deliverable is closely related to that described in the previous one, so, for the reader's convenience, we have reported in the appendices those part of deliverable D2.3 necessary for understanding some of the concepts referred here, to provide a self-contained deliverable that facilitates the reader's understanding.
+This is the third deliverable on this topic, being the previous one the deliverable D2.4 [4].
+The original structure of deliverable D2.4 has been slightly modified.
+Since the content of the current deliverable is closely related to that described in the previous one, for the reader's convenience, we have included in the appendices those parts of deliverable D2.4 necessary for understanding some of the concepts referred to here, in order to provide a self-contained deliverable that facilitates the reader's understanding.

-1.2 Document structure
+1.2 Document Structure